 These plants are great for a bed or border interests. they are mainly evergreen perennials, biennials, and even shrubs.

 They do enjoy full sun. (more)

 Ed's Wildflower Page

-Catch up with our friend Patrick Vickery in Scotland: A Compost Blether (a rerun)
+Catch up with our friend Patrick Vickery in Scotland: A Tomato Blether (a rerun)

 Tomato growing is an occupation fraught with conversational danger.
 Just mention your under-sized spindly tomato plants and you could be stuck for hours listening politely... (more Tomato)